 Although Hubby’s efforts in tracing the history of the individual have led him to believe the man was a university professor by trade, he invested a great deal of his free time into the striptease portraits.
 From what he can tell, Hubby gathered he likely frequented the clubs and enjoyed a familiar rapport with the young ladies he was permitted to photograph.
 On the interior cover of each and every envelope, the original owner had painstakingly recorded the names of the dancers, and in many cases, the name of the venue.

 The elder photographer’s secret hobby took up much of 1984, and based on the attention he devoted to the collection, it likely meant a great deal to him.
 Ten years after finding the negatives, Hubby began sharing the images, which have in many ways become as special to him as they were to their original creator, with the public.
 He tapped into his own resources to produce contact sheets and devoted hours to sequencing and editing the photographs.

 In salvaging this private inventory of 1980s Downtown LA, Hubby reached back across the decades to form a tenuous collaboration with a man about whom he knows very little, and in turn, he has come paradoxically to know him intimately.
-Whether their original creator intended the images to be art, or more likely, used them for his own confidential purposes, Hubby, as the temporary custodian of this man’s legacy, found within it a well of artistic and culture value.
+Whether their original creator intended the images to be art or not, Hubby, as the temporary custodian of this man’s legacy, found within it a well of artistic and cultural value.

 Shortly after the photographs, collectively titled The Dragon Ladies, were published here, Hubby was contacted by a relative of the late photographer, who requested all images be unpublished.
 In a show of good faith, Hubby complied, and for now, they will remain unseen.
 What lies ahead for the images is a mystery.